mcclellandj/fashion-image-classifier/README.md

 - Improvement in the model built above might be achieved by:
   - utilising a GPU to process the full datasets and still undertake data augmentations
-  - use a different dataset so that a pretrained convnet could be used more successfully
+  - use a different dataset so that a pre-trained convnet could be used more successfully
   - use k-fold validation for evaluating model performance